ldynia/workshop-github-fundamentals/docs/notes.md

 ### What is a GitHub template?

 A GitHub Template is a way of marking your repository as a reusable blueprint.
-GitHub Template allows to generate new repositories that will preserve the same structure, branches and files as the blueprint repository.
+GitHub Template allows to generate of new repositories that will preserve the same structure, branches, and files as the blueprint repository.

 ## 3. GitHub Codespaces